 Track each of these KPIs and you’ll get a good picture of your video’s success.
 You may also be able to tie sales directly to your video, though this usually requires advanced tracking and CRM software.

-OK, so maybe that isn’t entirely it.
-But if you’re thinking about video as a new way to market your brand, these are the absolute essentials to get you started.
-With the strategy outlined, you’ll be miles ahead of the competition – and if you need help with video production or creative, give us a call!
+If you’re thinking about using video as a new way to market your brand, these are the absolute essentials to get you started.
+With the strategy outlined, you’ll be miles ahead of the competition—and if you need help with video production or creative, give us a call!
 Our expert team is ready to help you create the video (or videos!) of your dreams.